 iii.I am drinking lemonade.
 It is very sweet!

-2. Facilitator will put a very small amount of sugar (if s/he has measure spoons, it might make it easier) in their cups the first time.
+2. Put a very small amount of sugar (if s/he has measure spoons, it might make it easier) in students cups the first time.
 A medium amount the second time.
-The last time the facilitator will put in a lot of sugar.
-Facilitator needs to make sure the lemonade gets sweeter each time.
-S/he can have his or her own glass test before giving to students.
+The last time put in a lot of sugar.
+Make sure the lemonade gets sweeter each time.
+Test your own glass before giving to students.

-3. After all three trials are done and students have written down their sentences, Facilitator asks what they wrote down for each time they added sugar.
+3. After all three trials are done and students have written down their sentences, ask what they wrote down for each time they added sugar.

 a.
 What were they drinking on the first trial?
 How sweet was it?

-4. Facilitator asks, “So, even though we kept adding sugar, it was still lemonade every time?”
+4. Ask, “So, even though we kept adding sugar, it was still lemonade every time?”

 a.
 Students should respond, “Yes”

-5. Facilitator says, “So then, even though something changed, it was still just lemonade?”
+5. Ask, “So then, even though something changed, it was still just lemonade?”

 a.
 Students should respond, “Yes.”

-6. Facilitator then says, “Well this is just like skin.
+6. Say, “Well this is just like skin.
 The lemonade is just like skin and the sugar is just like melanin.
 What does melanin do again?”

 a.
-If students do not know, Facilitator can remind them that it gives skin color.
+If students do not know, remind them that it gives skin color.

-7. Facilitator, “So what did the sugar do to the lemonade?
+7. Ask, “So what did the sugar do to the lemonade?
 If we had more or if we had less?”

 a.
 Students should respond that is makes it sweeter.

 b.
-If students do not know, then Facilitator can ask a pointed question like, “Did it change the taste somehow?
+If students do not know, then ask a pointed question like, “Did it change the taste somehow?
 How?”

-8. Facilitator then says, “Sugar gives lemonade sweetness depending on how much there is.
+8. Say, “Sugar gives lemonade sweetness depending on how much there is.
 So if sugar is like melanin, and melanin gives skin color, what will it do to skin color depending on if a person has more or less melanin?”